 I, on the behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit under section 143(6)(a) read with section 129(4) of the Act of the financial statements of Hindustan Petroleum Corporation Limited for the year ended 31 March 2015.
-We conducted a supplementary audit of the financial statement of (As per Annexure - I), but did not conduct supplementary audit of financial statement of (As per Annexure - I), but did not conduct has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.
+We conducted a supplementary audit of the financial statement of (As per Annexure - I), but did not conduct supplementary audit of financial statement of (As per Annexure -II) for the year ended on that date.
+This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.